mtellblom/magento1-checkout/README.md

-Important!

-Your domain needs to be whitelisted in order to use the module,

-please contact Support-Webpay@sveaekonomi.se if you're unsure if you're whitelisted.

 Requires
 * Magento 1.9 (May work in previous releases as well, but the module is developed and tested in 1.9.2/3)
 * magento-hackaton-installer